gettalong/hexapdf/man/man1/hexapdf.1.md

 This command reads the *FILE* and shows general information about it, like author information, PDF version used, encryption information and so on.

+`-c`, `--check`

+: Checks the PDF *FILE* for parse and validation errors and prints them out.
+If the process doesn't abort, HexaPDF is still able to handle the file by correcting the errors.
+This means that the other commands can use the *FILE* as input although it is damaged.

 `-p` *PASSWORD*, `--password` *PASSWORD*

 : The password to decrypt the PDF *FILE*.
 Use **-** for *PASSWORD* for reading it from standard input.